tfriman/kogito-housing-benefit-application/README.md

 After that step localization using resource bundles is done and then there is a manual acceptance step in the process.

 ![Process description](docs/images/application-bpmn2.png "BPMN 2.0 model")

+Note: you can edit the process diagram using VS Code extension called 'Kogito Bundle'

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: